 East Sussex.
 A little bit to the right of West Sussex and just above the English Channel.
 Just pop that in your Google Maps and you’re good to go.
 There are many wondrous places to visit in East Sussex, no matter what you’re looking for.
-Dynamic cities, jaw-dropping countryside landscapes and beaches awaiting frolicking – and we haven’t even mentioned the picture-postcard villages.
-East Sussex has a rich history of bonkers English traditions, musical heritage (Paul McCartney lives here but don’t let that put you off) and a proud foodie scene.
-Enjoy my friend, and bring Plum Guide a Sussex Pond Pudding back, please.
+Dynamic cities, jaw-dropping countryside landscapes and beaches awaiting frolicking - and we haven’t even mentioned the picture-postcard villages.
+East Sussex has a rich history of bonkers English traditions, musical heritage (Paul McCartney lives here, but don’t let that put you off) and a proud foodie scene.
+Enjoy my friend.
+Well, we say that, but you're guaranteed to if you heed our expert advice.
+We here at Plum Guide go above and beyond to provide the ultimate guides for our readers (you're welcome), so read on and plan a trip down south to remember.

 Five Hundred Acre Wood